Reduced Speed Zones

 • Frequently asked questions

-A reduced speed zone is an area in which trains and streetcars are required to travel at a slower-than-normal speed to allow maintenance work and upgrades to be done on the tracks.
-These zones, which allow service to continue, can also be put in place following a temporary repair to the tracks, before a permanent repair is made, as well as during winter months or extreme heat.
+A reduced speed zone, or slow order as it is also known, is an area in which subway trains are required to travel at a slower-than-normal speed to allow maintenance work and upgrades to be done on the tracks, switches or signals.
+Speed restrictions allow service to continue, at a slower speed through the impacted area, and can also be put in place following a temporary repair to the tracks, before a permanent repair is made, as well as during the winter or extreme heat.

-How fast do subway trains travel in a reduced speed zone?
+How fast do subway trains travel when a slow order has been put in place?

-In the areas where maintenance work is taking place, trains typically travel between 15 and 25 km/h, compared to regular operating speeds of approximately 40 to 60 km/h.
+Trains typically travel between 10 and 25 km/h, compared to regular operating speeds of approximately 40 to 60 km/h.

 How much longer will my trip take because of these zones?